cypress-io/cypress-design/.changeset/loud-hounds-hear.md

 '@cypress-design/vue-icon': minor
 ---

-add an icon for the website, e2e solid 24 and one for the app pending-12
+Add an icon for the website, e2e solid 24